crs4/rocrate-validator/README.md

 ## Running the tests

-To run the tests, use the following command:
+To run the `rocrate-validator` tests, use the following command:

 ```bash
 poetry run pytest